 External Gas Monitors for a Refuge Chamber

-In some circumstances, it may be beneficial to place gas monitors on the exterior of the chamber to notify occupants of external hazards.
+In some circumstances, it may be beneficial to place gas monitors of the exterior of the chamber to notify occupants of external hazards.
 Customised manifolds enable the measurement of external gases while maintaining a seal against the outside environment.
 The manifold is placed over a pair of display board modules, sealing directly over the intended sensors.
-A switch is mounted on the front face to turn on a sampling pump to pull external air over the sensors; the pump exhausts to the exterior
+A switch is mounted on the front face to turn on a sampling pump to pull external air over the sensors; the pump then exhausts to the exterior.